PhotKosee/http-server/README.md

-# Get familiar with Node.js
+# Get familiar with Node.js and Express
-Practice fundamental Node.js
+Practice fundamental Node.js and Express